Resources For Food in Issaquah & Sammamish Areas

 We are open every OTHER week Monday-Thursday from 1:00-7:00 pm.
 Click here to for our full service hours and closures

-Lunch For The Break: Lunch for the Break provides nutritious breakfast, lunch, and snack options for children attending school in the Issaquah School District.
+Lunch For The Break: Our next LFTB will be held on April 11th from 1-7pm This program is open to all families with children attending school in the Issaquah School District or who live in ZIP codes 98027, 98029, 98059, 98074, and 98075.
+Lunch for the Break provides nutritious breakfast, lunch, and snack options for children attending school in the Issaquah School District.
 The program helps alleviate hunger during school breaks by providing a week's worth of free grocery items for students to be able to prepare breakfast, lunch, and snacks for themselves.
-Open to all families with children attending school in the Issaquah School District or who live in ZIP codes 98027, 98029, 98059, 98074, and 98075.
-Register Today!
+Questions?
+Email programs@issaquahfoodbank.org.

 Groceries to Go (G2G) is a home delivery service assisting families or individuals with circumstances that make it difficult to shop at the Issaquah Food & Clothing Bank during service hours.
 If eligible, you will receive an order every other week, delivered right to your door.